All My Demons Greeting Me as a Friend: Commercial performance

-All My Demons Greeting Me as a Friend debuted at number one on the Norwegian VG-lista Topp 40 Album with first-week sales of 4,800 units, topping the chart for 2 consecutive weeks.
+All My Demons Greeting Me as a Friend debuted at number one on the Norwegian VG-lista Topp 40 Album with first-week sales of 4,800 units, topping the chart for two consecutive weeks.

-In the United States, the album debuted at number #150 on the Billboard 200 with 5,000 album-equivalent units.
+In the United States, the album debuted at number No. 150 on the Billboard 200 with 5,000 album-equivalent units.
 All My Demons Greeting Me as a Friend has sold 500,000 units worldwide as of September 28, 2018.

 Track listing

 All tracks produced by Odd Martin Skålnes and Magnus Åserud Skylstad, except where noted.